bejoyjose1993/Indoor-Navigation/README.md

 ### Playing_Audio_Files.py, Text_to_speach.py, Text_to_speach_new.py
 The above python files in the "Code Base/4 Audio Module/" were used to create Audio guiding module.

+<h2 id="test_bed_architecture">2.3 Application Workflow (Offline Phase)</h2>

+Here we will discuss step by step functioning of our user application.
+The online phase's generated fingerprints are stored in the database as two separate tables, ‘master_data’ and aggregated ‘affinity_prop_master’ with 16,824 and 220 data, respectively.
+This data acts as a base for the offline application phase.
+The following step describes the application workflow.
+*Step 1: The user collects the current RSSI data from the current location using the Cypress BLE beacon app and stores it in a CSV file.
+*Step 2: The application initially trains the selected model with an aggregated ‘affinity_prop_master’ dataset.
+This is the Coarse localization stage.
+*Step 3: The user’s current location is predicted using the current RSSI readings using the model.
+This becomes the source node.
+*Step 4: The user is prompted to enter the destination location.
+This is considered as the destination node.
+*Step 5: Dijkstra’s pathfinding algorithm is used to compute the shortest path and calculate the distance from the source to the destination node.
+*Step 6: The selected model is then trained with the cluster member present in the ‘master_data’ dataset for the current Reference Point.
+*Step 7: The user’s actual location is predicted, and the geo-coordinate for the user is computed.
+This constitutes the Fine localization stage.
+*Step 8: Audio-Visual module is then used to locate the user, find the destination, and guide the user to the desired location.
+*Step 9: The user traverses forward towards the prompted location and tries to collect the new RSSI readings.
+*Step 10: If the current location matches the destination location, then “Destination Reached” else “Go to Step: 3”.
+Thus, by integrating all the individual modules, the application is designed to allow users to navigate the indoor environment freely.

+## Code Description
+### corase_KNN_navigation.py, kmeans_rssi_navigation.py, knn_navigation.py, rssi_navigation_with_affinity_prop.py
+Finally we have successfully navigated using 4 differnt models.
+Thought Affinity Propagation was superior than other models, Hence chosen as our final model.
+The above files have the final navigation apllication codes.
+"Code Base/5 Navigation Models/" contains these files.